TheCodingCollective/Welcome/README.md

 <img src="https://octodex.github.com/images/labtocat.png" height = "180" align="center"> Welcome to the Coding Collective™
 --------

 The Coding Collective™ is a weekly gathering for people that want to code, learn to code, help others learn, and/or collaborate on programming.
 We meet Wendesday at 4-6pm (in LSA 2002).
-This is by no means a formal gathering and people can come/go whenever.
+This is by no means a formal gathering.
 All programming languages and skill levels are welcome.

 By having a time and a place set aside for focusing on writing code, you hopefully will feel more motivated to consistently develop your programming skills and be able to help each other work through obstacles.